Universal Fingerprinting: Capacity and Random-Coding Exponents: Proof of Theorem : Converse Under Detect-One Criterion

-will be used as a {\em reference conditional p.m.f} for $\bY$ given $\bS, V$ in the sequel.
+is strongly exchangeable for each $v\in\calV_N$ and will be used as a {\em reference conditional p.m.f} for $\bY$ given $\bS, V$ in the sequel.
 We also define the following conditional self-informations (i.e., mutual information for coalition $(i,j)$ averaged over $Y_t$ (resp. $\bY$) and conditioned on $\bS,V$):

 Since $p_{Y|X_1 X_2}$ is symmetric, the expressions (\ref{eq:Iijt}) and (\ref{eq:Iij-sv}) are symmetric in $i$ and $j$.
-The average of $\theta_{ij}(\bs,v)$ over all $(i,j) \in \calM_N^2$ is the conditional mutual information
+The average of $\theta_{ij}(\bs,v)$ over all $(i,j) \in (\calM_N^{\good}(\bs,v,\delta))^2$ is the conditional mutual information